expo/expo/docs/README.md

 This pattern is used for some of the pages where we manually update the modification date, such as [Build server infrastructure](https://github.com/expo/expo/edit/main/docs/pages/build-reference/infrastructure.mdx).

+> Docs areas that are excluded or do not include an updated date are SDK API references and Tutorials sections under Learn.

 ### Prettier

 Please commit any sizeable diffs that are the result of `prettier` separately to make reviews as easy as possible.